 Commonly Asked Questions

-Pig’s feet typically take about 4-5 hours to become tender when cooked on high in a slow cooker.
+Pigs feet typically take about 4-5 hours to become tender when cooked on high in a slow cooker.
 If you’re cooking them on low, it may take around 6-8 hours.
-The meat should be falling off the bone when done.
+They should be tender, but not falling off the bone or knuckle when done.
+If the skin breaks away and you can cut it with a fork, they're done.

 Yes, you can cook pigs feet on the stove or in the oven.
-On the stove, simmer them for 2-3 hours, and in the oven, cook at 300°F for 3-4 hours, making sure they’re tender and fall off the bone.
+On the stove, simmer them for 2-3 hours, and in the oven, cook at 300°F for 3-4 hours, making sure they’re tender and that you can cut the skin with a fork.

 Equipment